About Alpine County

 Alpine County is a small and rural county with limited infrastructure.
 Due to its small size and low population, it does not have a dedicated traffic court.
 Instead, traffic-related cases in Alpine County are typically handled by the Alpine County Superior Court.
 Here is the main court location in Alpine County.

 So you got a traffic ticket in Alpine County.
 Welcome to the club.
 You probably don’t know it, but your ticket is just one of over 5,000,000 tickets written every year in California.
 And, of that huge number, only a small percentage will ever be contested.

 Well, what if there was a better way to fight your traffic ticket in California.
-What if there were a system that provided drivers all of their exact same rights under the law to contest a traffic ticket, but also did not cost you precious time and money?
+What if there were a system that provided drivers all of their exact same rights under the law to contest a traffic ticket, but also did not cost you precious time, money or hiring a expensive Lawyer?
 Wouldn’t that be great?
 Well, we have good news for you.
 There is such a system, and it’s called a “Trial by Written Declaration.”